haug1/chess-bot/README.md

    2. click `This Firefox`
    3. click `Load Temporary Add-on...`
    4. choose the `frontend/bin/<chess-website>/manifest.json` file
-4. go to [chess.com computer play](https://www.chess.com/play/computer) (refreshing page after game begins may be required)
+4. go to chess.com/lichess and play vs the computer
+5. click 'refresh' if game gets out of sync